Skip to main content

 For: People who are already in a legal situation, or believe they are about to be

 If you have already been cited, arrested, or believe you are under investigation: get an attorney before you say anything to anyone.
-This is not about escaping accountability.
-This is about having someone who understands the system in your corner while you navigate it.
 Cooperation is often possible and sometimes helpful — but it should happen with legal counsel, not instead of it.
-A public defender is available if you cannot afford an attorney.
-Use them.

 A different wave